Manual PMS install on Proxmox¶

 Success

-flags) permissions issues can arise between the host OS and the container.
-Avoid this issue by running containers which support the user PUID
+When using container volumes, permission issues can appear between the host OS and the container.
+Avoid this by using containers that support the PUID and PGID variables.
+Not all containers support them, but all LinuxServer.io containers do.

 Network File Sharing¶